atar-axis/xpadneo/.github/ISSUE_TEMPLATE/bug_report.md

      easily check these after submitting the bug report. -->

 * [ ] I've read the docs and the bug reporting instructions
+* [ ] I've applied the latest firmware update to the controller
 * [ ] It does not work at all
 * [ ] It used to work in a previous version
 * [ ] It mostly works but sometimes it doesn't